pennylaneparker/kali-postInstall/README.md

 -shortcutfolder <value> = Add shortcut for the /opt folder to the Desktop folder.
 ```

-The following command with create already defined aliases, change hostname to `pentest` and add `Tools` named shortcut of the /opt folder to Desktop.
+The following command will create already defined aliases, change hostname to `pentest` and add `Tools` named shortcut of the /opt folder to Desktop.

 `bash kalipostinstall.sh -alias -hostname pentest -shortcutfolder Tools`